-COVID Notice: The museum is now open again, by appointment only.
-Two daily tours are available Monday to Friday at 10 a.m. and 12 p.m.
+COVID Notice: The museum is now open again by appointment only.
+Two daily tours are available Monday to Friday at 10 am and 12 pm.
 Check out the Chatham-Kent Black Historical Society & Black Mecca Museum Facebook page for story telling and updates.

 The Black Mecca Museum is run by the Chatham-Kent Black Historical Society.
 Step inside and uncover the emotional journey of Chatham's Black community from the end of the 18th century to present day.
-Through exhibits, artifacts and an extensive collection of reading materials, the past lives of prominent figures are reborn.
+Through exhibits, artifacts and an extensive collection of reading materials, the past lives of prominent figures are kept alive.

-A visit to the Black Mecca Museum isn't complete without a self guided (or guided if you choose) walking tour of the surrounding area, including a stop at the BME Freedom Park.
+A visit to the Black Mecca Museum isn't complete without a self-guided (or guided if you choose) walking tour of the surrounding area, including a stop at the BME Freedom Park.

 Hours and admission can be found at the Black Mecca Museum website.